 Williamson Medical Group has opened a wellness clinic, which serves existing Williamson Medical Group patients, located at 1909 Mallory Lane, in Suite 305.
 Also located in this building is the office of Erin Pritchett, M.D., in Suite 301.

 Williamson Medical Center affiliates, Bone and Joint Institute of Tennessee and Williamson Medical Group, have offices in Nolensville, located at 7216 Nolensville Road, Suites 200 and 201.

 Primary Care Services:

-John Thompson, M.D., a Nolensville native and primary care physician at Williamson Medical Group, has moved his family medicine practice to this new location (Suite 200).
-To schedule an appointment with Dr. Thompson, call (615) 791-2300.
+John Thompson, M.D., a Nolensville native and family medicine physician at Williamson Medical Group, has moved his family medicine practice to this new location (Suite 200).
+To schedule an appointment, call (615) 791-2300.

 Lab Draw Station: